 Since the program began in 1980, Region 5 has performed or overseen removal actions at 2,234 sites.
-Over the past 10 years, there were 546 removal cleanups (emergency responses, time-critical removals, and non-time-critical removals).
-During this time, the program has worked to increase the number of PRPs leading cleanups, increasing the percentage of PRP-lead completions from 23% in the last 10 years.
+Over the past 10 years, Region 5 conducted 546 removal cleanups (emergency responses, time-critical removals, and non-time-critical removals).

 Region 5 Response Equipment